-The term “bulkhead” can mean several things inside the home, but a basement bulkhead is primarily used as a load bearing structure.
+The term “bulkhead” can mean several things inside the home, but a basement bulkhead is primarily used as a load-bearing structure.
 The bulkhead is made from metal and installed flush against the home.

-Having a nice bulkhead design which matches the rest of the house doesn’t always mean spending lots of money or making considerable efforts.
+Having a nice bulkhead design that matches the rest of the house doesn’t always mean spending lots of money or making considerable efforts.
 You can choose from several shapes, materials, angles, and colors to make it look nice while still preserving functionality.
 Whichever model you choose, remember to make your basement bulkhead easy to use and match the rest of your house.

 Entrance Size and Form

 When you design your basement bulkhead, consider its size and shape.
-It has to be large enough to allow easy access, but small enough to remain in proportionate.
+It has to be large enough to allow easy access, but small enough to remain proportionate.
 Because of costs and utility, rectangular angled bulkheads are preferred; however, your bulkhead can have different shapes.

 It could be round and have the appearance of a cave entrance.
 You could also have a small square discreet bulkhead that you can integrate with the garden hide with plants.